-- •Pay their bill immediately with secure online payments; - •View monthly electricity usage and history, including daily and hourly kWh for all meters with AMI technology; - •View monthly electricity usage and history through the My Usage tab, which includes information on daily and hourly kWh for all meters with AMI technology, allowing members to make informed decisions about energy usage; - •Manage account information directly and track payment history from mobile devices or the web; - •Report an outage; - •Sign-up to receive notifications via email or text messaging concerning activity on their account; - •Contact our office to initiate various customer service requests.
+- Pay their bill immediately with secure online payments. - View monthly electricity use and history, including daily and hourly energy use for all meters with AMI technology. - View monthly electricity use and history through the My Usage tab, which includes information on daily and hourly energy use for all meters with AMI technology, allowing members to make informed decisions about energy use. - Manage account information directly and track payment history from mobile devices or the web. - Report an outage. - Sign-up to receive notifications via email or text messaging concerning activity on their account. - Contact our office to initiate various customer service requests.

-With technology available, linemen and meter technicians have easy-to-access and accurate information in the field.
-Wake Electric has installed meters that automatically report outages for all members.
-Members can report outages using our automated phone system, mobile and web devices, or talk directly with a customer service representative.
-Our crews in the field also report outages and system problems.
+Wake Electric has installed advanced meters that automatically report outages for all members.
+Members can still report outages using the automated phone system, mobile and web devices, or talk directly with a customer service representative.
+With this technology available, linemen and meter technicians have easy-to-access and accurate information in the field and can report outages and system problems.
 A fully integrated customer and engineering database enables Wake Electric employees to analyze outage calls and assign restoration crews efficiently.

-Along with keeping costs down, our energy efficiency programs help manage energy use.
-As a Touchstone Energy cooperative, we offer members' access to TogetherWeSave.com, an energy efficiency website that features more than a dozen interactive web applications linked to a virtual home tour designed to encourage members to take energy-savings actions now.
+In addition, these meters allow members to sign up for special rates, like time-of-use or electric vehicle rates, which help the member save, making it easier for the cooperative better control demand for electricity across the grid.
+As a Touchstone Energy cooperative, we offer members' access to TogetherWeSave.com, an energy efficiency website that features numerous articles and interactive videos designed to encourage members to take energy-savings actions now.
 We also offer online home energy audits to help members get the best value out of the energy you use every month.